strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * **User Flows**: Sonar Flow appears under User Flows.
 The user flow defines the experience users will have when they go to access it.
   * Select **Sonar Flow**.
 In this overview, you will note that the flow uses Amazon Cognito for authentication, and there are access policies on each of the application’s resources.

 ## Set up Cognito for authentication

 The first step we'll take to modernize Sonar is to use Amazon Cognito for authentication.
 In this section, you'll create a Cognito user pool with an app client for Sonar, as well as a test user.
-You'll input configuration into Maverics to complete the setup.
+You'll then input configuration details into Maverics to complete the setup.

-First, follow steps 1 and 2 in Amazon's [Cognito Getting Started Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html) to create a user pool and add an app client.
+First, from Cognito in your AWS console, follow steps 1 and 2 in Amazon's [Cognito Getting Started Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html) to create a user pool and add an app client.

 When setting up the user pool, we recommend leaving all of the options at their default setting **except** for the following: